adrianic92/phase-3-sinatra-react-project/README.md

 ## Extra
-This is the Backend of the Phase 3 Project
+This is the Backend of the Phase 3 Project.
+The backend consists of two models: Food and Restaurant.
+Food belongs to Restaurant.
+Restaurant has many foods.